Ange-Dvs/applied-statistics/README.md

 # applied_statistics
-Repo for Applied Statistics, Semester 4 module for Data Analytics H.Dip
+Repo for Applied Statistics, Semester 4 module for Data Analytics H.Dip.
+The Jupyter notebook combines the theory, simulation, visualisation, and interpretation to demonstrate understanding of core statistical concepts.

 Cloning repository from GitHub